2006 New Brunswick general election: Overview

 The emerging key issues of the campaign seem to be leadership and energy prices.
 The Progressive Conservatives have for some years questioned the leadership abilities of Shawn Graham, the leader of the opposition while the Liberals have been focusing on energy in general as a theme for some time.
 Moreover, energy has come to the forefront due to the introduction of gas price regulation by Lord's government on July 1, 2006, and the Liberals announced their energy platform prior to the beginning of the campaign.

 This election was the first campaign since the 1987 election in which Elizabeth Weir did not lead the smaller social democratic New Democratic Party (NDP).
 In 2005, Weir stepped down after seventeen years as NDP leader.
 She was succeeded by Fredericton-based social activist Allison Brewer, who stood for election in the riding of Fredericton-Lincoln.

-The Progressive Conservative party were again be led by Bernard Lord and the Liberal Party by Shawn Graham.
+The Progressive Conservative party were again led by Bernard Lord and the Liberal Party by Shawn Graham.

 The campaign was derided by journalists and political scientists as boring in part because much of the campaign was before Labour Day when many families were still taking summer holidays and also because the overall aspects of the two main parties were similar.

 There were three English language debates and two French languages debates with some being declared draws, some wins for Lord and some wins for Graham by the experts.
 Opinion polls showed the Conservatives with a lead in the early days of the campaign but the last few weeks showed ties or slight edges to the Liberals within the margin of error.

 On election day, Shawn Graham and the Liberals won the most seats, however, they lost the popular vote.
 Bernard Lord was the first premier not elected to a third term since Hugh John Flemming lost his bid for a third term in the 1960 election while the NDP suffered a considerable blow being shut out of the legislature despite having won a seat in 5 of the last 6 elections and seeing their popular vote slip 4% to their worst showing since the 1974 election.